Commercial Business Property Loan

 If the property’s lease remaining at the point of purchase is 20 years, then most banks will only be able to extend a maximum loan repayment period of 10 to 15 years.

-Commercial and industry property owners should factor in the leasehold remaining of their properties when planning financing.
+Commercial and industry property buyers should factor in the remaining leasehold of their properties when planning financing.
 A shorter repayment period due to short leasehold tenure remaining will result in higher monthly loan servicing installments.

 Benefits of purchasing your own property for business owners

-Owning the property where one operates can be a valuable asset for a business, especially for SMEs eyeing expansion in the near future.
-While this investment entails high upfront CAPEX costs, companies that purchase their own properties might benefit in the long run.
+Owning the property where one operates can be a valuable asset for a SME.
+While this investment entails high upfront CAPEX costs, businesses that own their properties might benefit in the long run.

 Improved liquidity and cash flow